Prime Minister's Medal of Appreciation: Presentations

 The first 1,000 presentations were awarded at the Historic Town Square in Spanish Town, Jamaica on Sunday, 18 December 1983.
 Prime Minister Seaga personally presented the first 10 medals to the County Custos.
 The Custodes then presented the Medals to those in their County who had been selected for the award.

 The following areas of service were recognized for the awards:

 Since that Sunday, the succeeding Prime Ministers have reserved the privilege of awarding the medal to those Jamaicans who distinguished themselves, usually in the International arena.
 Recipients who were personally awarded the medal by the Prime Minister included three Champion Boxers, Michael McCallum (3 June 1986), Lloyd Honeyghan (10 November 1985) and Trevor Berbick (10 April 1986).
 Nine other prominent Jamaican was awarded the medal, including Jamaican born actress Marge Sinclair (12 March 1987).

 In 1986, the supply of medals became scarce.
 It was recommended by the Prime Minister that a new design for the Medal be found to more accurately reflect the current presentations.
 Again, Mr. F. A. Douce, the Secretary General of the Orders, was tasked with the design and production of a new Medal.

-The first Medal presentation of the new design was given by Jamaican Prime Minister The Right Honorable Michael Norman Manley on 27 April 1989 to Russell Ralph Fritz, a Major in The Salvation Army.
-It was awarded to Fritz for "Social and Welfare Services Particularly the Handicapped and the Aged" to the people of Jamaica.
-This was the first time that Jamaican Prime Minister Michael Manley had awarded the Medal.
-This was also the first time that a non-Jamaican was awarded the Medal, as Russell Fritz is a native Californian, but his wife Jacqueline was a Jamaican Citizen.
-At the time of the Medal presentation, Fritz was assigned by the International Salvation Army to the Caribbean Territorial Headquarters stationed in Kingston, Jamaica as Social Service Secretary.
-Fritz had also been the Principal of the School for the Blind and Visually Handicapped in Kingston.
-Fritz had written a number of articles on Jamaica that were published in international magazines and had also produced three Jamaica Broadcasting Corporation television series.
-He now lives in San Bernardino, California.